Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 Right now, the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Priority Credit Card are each offering up to 100,000 bonus points in two tiers.
 You’ll earn 50,000 points after you spend $2,000 on the card within the first three months after opening the account, plus an additional 50,000 points after you spend $12,000 on the card within the first 12 months.

-Or if you have a small business, right now you can earn 80,000 bonus points with the Southwest® Rapid Rewards® Performance Business Credit Card after you spend $5,000 on purchases in the first three months, or earn 60,000 bonus points with the Southwest® Rapid Rewards® Premier Business Credit Card after you spend only $3,000 on purchases in the first three months.
+Or if you have a small business, right now you can earn 80,000 bonus points with the Southwest® Rapid Rewards® Performance Business Credit Card after you spend $5,000 on purchases in the first three months, or 60,000 bonus points with the Southwest® Rapid Rewards® Premier Business Credit Card after you spend only $3,000 on purchases in the first three months.

 Southwest’s points are consistently worth about 1.4 cents each when you redeem them for the airline’s cheapest “Wanna Get Away” fares, which means 100,000 bonus points are worth roughly $1,400 toward Southwest travel.
 Plus, the points could potentially help earn you the coveted Southwest Companion Pass®, and if you do, it could be good all the way through the end of 2023.